Southern Germany by bike, the Altmühl cycle route

 Day 4: from Weißenburg or Wettelsheim to Eichstätt (50 km)

-Today, the route takes you to discover the Altmühltal Nature Park.
+Today, the route takes you to discover the Altmühl Valley Nature Park.
 You drive through the charming Kerbtal valley and discover its meanders before reaching the Franconian Jura and the magnificent episcopal city of Eichstätt.

 Day 5: from Eichstätt to Riedenburg (64 km)

-This day also takes place in the Nature Park through the picturesque villages of Arnsberg, Beilngries, to the Roman fort of Pfünz.
-The stage ends in Riedenburg where, at the Crystal Museum (included), you can admire the largest emerald crystal of the Hohe Tauern (a renowned ore site).
+This day starts in the Nature Park to the Roman fort in Pfünz.
+Continue through the picturesque villages of Arnsberg and Beilngries.
+The stage ends in Riedenburg where, at the Crystal Museum (included), you can admire the largest rock crystal group of the world.

 Day 7: Regensburg